 Different, but when you look at the XML, the difference is purely in the order of the XML elements.

-One of the most common examples of this is the Layout metadata type as shown in the screenshot below.
+One of the most common examples of this is the custom object metadata type as shown in the screenshot below.

 Why does this happen?

 This happens because the Salesforce metadata API is not always consistent in the XML order when returning XML elements.

 Without changing the meaning of the org's metadata, the ordering of the XML elements of the same org can also be different between two consecutive retrievals.

 Gearset’s comparison engine then sees this as a difference in the file, as the XML has been changed.

 Why doesn’t Gearset ignore XML reordering?